bwignall/mango/README.md

 # The Mango library

-The purpose of the Mango library is to provide [Guava](https://code.google.com/p/guava-libraries/) (Google's core libraries) functionalities to Scala.
+The purpose of the Mango library is to provide [Guava](https://code.google.com/p/guava-libraries/) (Google's core libraries) functionalities to Scala 2.13.
 This is primarily achieved through wrappers around Guava classes and converter between Java and Scala.
 Also the package structure is intended to mirror the one from Guava.

+Note that references to `org.feijoas` are referring to the [original upstream repo](https://github.com/feijoas/mango).

 However there are differences from the Guava libraries:
  - Whenever `null` is in Guava to indicate the absence of a value we use `Option`